best in class

 Sizes: 23–40 (plus sizes here) with 28-, 30-, and 32-inch inseams | Rise: 10.25 inches | Stretch: Very stretchy | Style: Skinny | Price: $$

-Writer Diana McCorry, who owns the 720s in three washes, says they feature “enough stretch to avoid that nasty tummy compression but enough shape to create a great silhouette when you stand up.”
-And while McCorry often feels she has to bargain between comfort in the rear and excessive tightness in the midsection, “the 720s are a little loose in the waist, but not quite enough to necessitate a belt, which is nice.”
-(An honorable mention goes to the Levi’s Mile Highs, which are “super stretchy to the point where you can size down and have enough compression to suck everything in,” says Strategist associate editor Jenna Milliner-Waddell.)
+To me, Levi’s 720s are the platonic ideal of skinny jeans.
+These have a super-tight-fitting leg — almost jeggings-esque — and a generous amount of stretch (3 percent Lycra), which is needed for the style to fit properly.
+Writer Diana McCorry says they feature “enough stretch to avoid that nasty tummy compression but enough shape to create a great silhouette when you stand up.”
+And while McCorry often feels she has to choose between comfort in the rear and excessive tightness in the midsection, “the 720s are a little loose in the waist, but not quite enough to necessitate a belt, which is nice.”
+(An honorable mention goes to the slowly selling-out Levi’s Mile Highs, which according to Strategist associate editor Jenna Milliner-Waddell are “super stretchy to the point where you can size down and have enough compression to suck everything in.”)

 Best high-waisted flare jeans